CHRISTMAS lights have come back out of retirement for a couple who appeared on a Channel 5 festive show.

 However, there is always a challenge with lights blowing a fuse after rain had leaked into one of the boxes.

-Even with the bad weather, the couple are visited by around 50 to 200 people each night when the lights are switched on from 4.30pm to 12am.
+Even with the bad weather, in 2019 the couple are visited by around 50 to 200 people each night when the lights are switched on from 4.30pm to 12am.

 Mr Molloy explained: “Sometimes they are queuing up and down the road.